cap-js/docs/cds/cdl.md

 {#types}

 You can declare custom types to reuse later on, for example, for elements in entity definitions.
-Custom-defined types can be simple, that is derived from one of the predefined types, structure types or [Associations].
+Custom-defined types can be simple, that is derived from one of the predefined types, structure types or [Associations](#associations).

 ```cds
 define type User : String(111);